-It is the policy of the State of North Carolina to provide additional compensation to designated SPA employees, regardless of appointment type, who are required to serve in on-call status and/or who are called back to work.
+It is the policy of the State of North Carolina to provide additional compensation to designated SHRA employees, regardless of appointment type, who are required to serve in on-call status and/or who are called back to work.

 On-Call – is when an employee must remain available to be called back to work on short notice if the need arises.

 Emergency Callback – is when an employee has left the work site and is requested to respond (either by going back to work or responding via telephone or computer) on short notice to an emergency situation at work for any of the following reasons: